-AC 210 Forensic Accounting (3 SH)
+AC 210 Forensic Accounting (3 SH) Semester Offered: Fall even years

 Pre-Requisite(s): AC 102

 This course is designed to prepare students to look beyond the numbers.
 The course will focus on how to identify, detect, investigate and prevent financial fraud.
 It outlines the nature of financial fraud and the different types of fraud.
 It will discuss the nature of fraud perpetrators, why they commit fraud and the warning signals that fraud may have occurred.